EliteLoser/ConvertTo-Json/README.md

 # ConvertTo-Json

-ConvertTo-STJson is a basic PowerShell version 2-compatible ConvertTo-Json that's under heavy development as of 2017-04-14.
+ConvertTo-STJson is a basic PowerShell version 2-compatible ConvertTo-Json that's under heavy development as of 2017-04-18.
 You can read about JSON syntax here: http://json.org

-If you have PowerShell version 3 or higher, it's already built into the system.
+'''If you have PowerShell version 3 or higher, it's already built into the system.'''

 Online blog documentation: http://www.powershelladmin.com/wiki/ConvertTo-Json_for_PowerShell_version_2